ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 ## What does our workflow look like?

-We created a `deposits_metadata.csv` that contains all of the DCMI terms we would like to pre-populate across ~35 zenodo deposits.
+We created a `deposits_metadata.csv` that contains all of the DCMI (Dublin Core Metadata Initiative) terms we would like to pre-populate across ~35 zenodo deposits.
 Because certain DCMI terms like creator can have multiple attributes, we augmented the `deposits_metadata.csv` with a `creator_metadata.csv` file that contains additional terms.
 I opted to use csv files because:
 1) they are very easy to maintain